Taniec z gwiazdami season 18: Scores

-Week 1: Anna Karczmarczyk scored 40 out of 40 on her first dance (Tango).
-It was the highest score ever in Week 1.
-There was a two-way tie on the second place, with Elżbieta Romanowska and Izu Ugonoh all getting 39 out of 40.
-Joanna Opozda scored 26 points for her Cha-cha-cha making it the lowest score of the Week.
-Andrzej & Magdalena were eliminated despite being 5 points from the bottom.

-Week 2: Elżbieta Romanowska and Izu Ugonoh got their first perfect scores.
-Nikodem Rozbicki scored 27 points for his Jive making it the lowest score of the Week.
-Dorota & Robert were eliminated despite being 4 points from the bottom.

-Week 3: Elżbieta Romanowska received her second perfect score for Tango.
-Nikodem Rozbicki scored 25 points for his Cha-cha-cha making it the lowest score of the Week.
-Waldemar & Nina were eliminated despite being 9 points from the bottom.

-Week 4: Elżbieta Romanowska got perfect score for her Jive, having scored 3 perfect scores in a row.
-Nikodem Rozbicki scored 24 points for his Samba making it the lowest score of the Week.
-Joanna & Kamil were eliminated despite being 4 points from the bottom.

 Average score chart

 This table only counts for dances scored on a traditional 40-points scale.

 Highest and lowest scoring performances

 The best and worst performances in each dance according to the judges' 40-point scale are as follows:

 Couples' highest and lowest scoring dances

 According to the traditional 40-point scale:

 Weekly scores

 Unless indicated otherwise, individual judges scores in the charts below (given in parentheses) are listed in this order from left to right: Andrzej Grabowski, Iwona Pavlović, Beata Tyszkiewicz and Michał Malitowski.